Climbing Kilimanjaro: My Mountain and Me

 There must be a mistake and somehow I gain a day with crossing an international dateline OR SOMETHING!”
 Day one finally arrived, and I found myself surrounded by hundreds of porters scrambling about for food and supplies.
-Hiking with me were two Polish, two Swiss, one South African and one Japanese and approximately 30 porters/guides including a toilet man.
+Hiking with me was two Polish, two Swiss, one South African, and one Japanese, and approximately 30 porters/guides including a toilet man.
 Yes, he really did carry the toilet and a tent for it.

 It was a miracle anyone ever knew what was going on with all the different languages flying around.
 We slowly started off peacefully climbing through the rainforest only to get drenched by rain after an hour in.
 The rest of that day’s hike was spent sloshing through Tanzanian mud.
 I was too warm to put on my Gore-Tex raincoat, so I sucked it up and just kept trudging ahead to camp.

 Everywhere around me were people speaking various languages.
 Porters were constantly flying past me.
 I grabbed my iPod and started bopping to music so I could stay focused and help the first four hours pass until I got to camp.
 People say at the end of the first day, you think to yourself, “This is easy!
 I’m totally going to finish!”
 At the end of the second day, you think to yourself, “Huh, that was a bit more challenging, but no worries.

 I got this in the bag.”
 At the end of the third day, you swear you’re not going to make it.
 By the fourth day, you look at your guide seething with hatred and wonder if you can stab him with your hiking pole and get away with it.